viviandotdev/ObsidianVault/+ Encounters/Sources/China’s World View - by David Daokui Li  Derek Sivers.md

 > In the United States, **political parties are mostly focused on getting their candidates elected** as opposed to everyday governance

-The way the United States is structured, people care more about staying in power rather than actually governing and putting policies in place that will actually create growth.
+==The way the United States is structured, people care more about staying in power rather than actually governing and putting policies in place that will actually create growth.==

 > Over 10 million died during the [[Great Leap Forward]]